 Behind them, it’s the single biggest rock that makes up the castle’s wall.
 Look at how tiny our children are.

 There were lots of tourists because of the cherry blossom season.
 Some people enjoy the gardens but our focus was checking the castle so we continued to walk.
 Osaka Castle is one of Japan’s most popular castle to visit.
 If you are curious about this castle, you can continue reading about it here.

 Now here we are!

-It makes a huge difference when there is cherry blossom tree in front of it.
-We went up to observatory in the central tower.
+It makes a huge difference when there are cherry blossom trees in front of it.
+We went up to the observatory in the central tower.
 Just one picture from the top.

 On the way down to the main entrance to the central tower, we also quickly went through Osaka Castle Meusum (as our kids were too young and impatient to understand the history).

 The miniature figures show the scenes from the folding screen depicting the Summer War of Osaka.

 After seeing the samurai worriers, my son wanted to take a picture with the cannon.